mercadopago/devsite-docs/guides/checkout-api-v2/installments-without-card.en.md

 | Credentials | Unique passwords with which we identify an integration in your account.
 To perform the integrations, you will need the _Public key_ and the _Access Token_.
 [Click here](/developers/en/guides/additional-content/credentials/credentials) for more information. |
 | Install the Mercado Pago SDK | Install the official SDKs to simplify your integration with our [APIs](/developers/en/reference/payments/_payments/post).
 For more information, [click here](/developers/en/docs/sdks-library/landing). |

-If all prerequisites have been met, follow the next steps to integrate cardless installments.
+If all prerequisites have been met, follow the next steps to integrate installments without credit card.

 ## Integration configuration